stripe-archive/gaps/README.md

 2. Create a
    [new project](https://console.developers.google.com/project).
 3. Under the "APIs & auth" accordian for that project, select the "APIs" tab.
-Enable the Google+ API and Admin SDK.
+Enable the Google+ API, Admin SDK, and Group Settings API.
 4. Under the same accordian, select the "Credentials" tab.
 Create a new "Web application" Client ID.
 Add your desired redirect URI and authorized origins.
 (In development that'll probably be